priye-1/airflow_data_pipeline/readme.md

-# Data Pipeline Ochestration using AIRFLOW, AWS, and Snowflake
+# Data Pipeline Ochestration using Airflow, AWS, and Snowflake
 Introducing a Data Pipeline Project that integrates Airflow for Data Orchestration <br>

 ### Technologies used